asasinmode/hanzimode/README.md

 Once you've made a collection of hànzì you're familiar with, use the toggles at the top of the screen to set your preferences.

-- **mode** - Choose what form you want the hànzì to appear in. for example checking hànzì, pinyin and meaning will mean the _next_ character will appear in any of those 3 forms.
-Checking just pinyin would make all characters appear as pinyin.
+- **guess from** - Choose what form you want the hànzì to appear in.
+For example checking hànzì, pinyin and meaning will mean the _next_ character will appear in any of those 3 forms.
+Checking just pinyin would make all characters appear as pinyin (and you'd be guessing meaning and hànzì).
+- **blur** - Toggle whether to blur the input when unhovered/unfocused.
-- **input** - Choose what input is expected.
+- ~~**input** - Choose what input is expected.
 For example, with only pinyin checked in _mode_, the expected input can be any or both of hànzì/meaning.
 Note that _mode_ requires a specific configuration for _input_.
-It wouldn't make sense to have both the _mode_ and _input_ be pinyin.
+It wouldn't make sense to have both the _mode_ and _input_ be pinyin.~~
-  Finally, there is the **diacritic helper** toggle which shows/hides the special characters like `ê ù í à` when you type the pinyin.
-The exact spelling is required for the _input_ to be correct but if you have a way of entering those characters on your own feel free to hide the helper.
+- ~~**diacritic helper** - toggle which shows/hides the special characters like `ê ù í à` when you type the pinyin.
+The exact spelling is required for the _input_ to be correct but if you have a way of entering those characters on your own feel free to hide the helper.~~

 ## play

 Use the **start loop** button to start going through the characters you've added.
 A black square **you can draw in** will appear and below it the character in one of your selected _modes_.
 At the bottom there will be inputs for other variants.
 Once you fill them, use the **check** button to see if you're correct.
-If you're struggling, you can **reveal** any of the expected inputs or your note.
+If you're struggling, you can **reveal** any of the expected inputs or your note by hovering over it.

 In the top left there is a counter showing how many characters you've gone through out of all of the ones you've added.
 Use the **reset loop** button at any point (or when finished) to clear your progress and begin a new loop.